The Old Man and the Sea (1958 film)

 The Old Man and the Sea is a 1958 American adventure drama film directed by John Sturges and starring Spencer Tracy.
-The screenplay by Peter Viertel was based on the 1952 novel of the same name by Ernest Hemingway.
+The screenplay by Peter Viertel was based on the 1952 novella of the same name by Ernest Hemingway.

 Dimitri Tiomkin won the Academy Award for Best Original Score for his work on the film.
 The film was also nominated for Best Color Cinematography (Howe) and Best Actor (Tracy).

 Plot

-The Old Man in the film is a Cuban fisherman who has gone 84 days without a catch.
+The Old Man in the film is Santiago, a Cuban fisherman who has gone 84 days without a catch.
 His only friend is a 14-year-old boy named Manolin, who has been barred by his father from accompanying the Old Man out to sea.
 On the Old Man's 85th day out, he finally hooks a huge marlin, which he then tries to haul in from far out past shore.
 For three days and nights he battles the fish, which is portrayed in the film (as it had been in Hemingway's novella) as a trial of mental and physical courage that becomes the ultimate test for him of his worth as a man.
+He triumphs spiritually, though sharks devour all but the bones of the fish.